thecuriousorange/TCO-macrobar-include/README.md

 This is a little project I made for my gearswap gui that I ported to an include file for all.

 instructions
-1)place the data folder in your gearswap folder
+1) place the data folder in your gearswap folder

-2)make a copy of each macrobar in the images folder renaming in this format x_y_z_macros.png
+2) make a copy of each macrobar in the images folder renaming in this format x_y_z_macros.png

 	x=main job 3 letter abreviation in capitals y=sub job 3 letter abreviation in capitals